Aarib-A/Algorithm-Engineering-Projects-CPSC-335/README.md

 # Algorithm-Engineering-Projects

-The projects were worked on by both Aarib and Aatib Abdullah
+The projects were worked on by both Aarib and Aatib